woodcrest-university/community-charter/chamber-of-commerce.md

    c) Eviction from the commercial rental plot
    d) In severe cases, forfeiture of any rent paid and permanent ban from operating a business in Woodcrest 7.2 The specific penalties will be determined by the Chamber of Commerce and/or sim administrators based on the nature and severity of the violation.
-7.3 Individuals will have the opportunity to appeal any penalties through a formal process outlined by the Chamber.

 ## Required Permits and Licenses
 The following types of businesses will require additional permits or licenses to operate in Woodcrest: